MirayXS/ironbrew-deobfuscator-beta/README.md

 # Ironbrew Deobfuscator

-a really big project i've worked on since late june 2021, still unfinished released this one version for now , since im not planning on selling the deobfuscator and i have another stuff to deal with currently. the entire deobfuscator is AST level based.
+a really big project i've worked on since late june 2021, still unfinished released this one version for now (with removed some stuff such as source generator.), since im not planning on selling the deobfuscator and i have another stuff to deal with currently. the entire deobfuscator is AST level based.

 if you need to talk with me about anything related to this project, i'd appreciate that.